yat-labs/yat-docs/yat-docs/docs/guides/8_ios_partner_integration_framework.md

     ## Configuration

     To configure the integration, you need to pass a new configuration to the `Yat.configuration` (please check the Setup section above for more information).
-If

     ## Style